 “Golden raisins soaked in gin were ineffective against my arthritis pain, but raisins in sloe gin were immediately and totally effective.
 Thanks for the suggestion.”

-Regular gin is flavored with juniper berries, while sloe gin is flavored with sloe berries from the blackthorn bush, which was traditionally used for digestive disorders.
+Regular gin is flavored with juniper berries.
+This ingredient may be important for the remedy.
+Sloe gin, on the other hand, is flavored with sloe berries from the blackthorn bush, which was traditionally used for digestive disorders.
 This isn’t the first time we have heard that sloe gin with raisins may be helpful against arthritis pain.
-Other people have substituted vodka for gin.
 Those who shun alcohol report that vinegar and golden raisins can be helpful.

 Stories from Readers:

 Dinny in Tampa, Florida has rheumatoid arthritis.
 Her story reminds us of Betsy White.
 Betsy was one of the first people to report great success with what she call the “gin raisin remedy.”
 It took her about two months to experience improvement.

 My friend was recently diagnosed with RA (rheumatoid arthritis) and I have it as well.
 She heard about this golden raisins and gin recipe and passed it on to me.
 Her swollen knee got better and her hand pain is gone.
 I had an RA flare and within two days it was gone.
 It has made a believer of me.
 Thank you.

 Beth in Canton, Georgia, offers an interesting twist on the raisin remedy: